Rome fights its demons as Holy Year approaches

 Consumer group Codacons is opening a help desk manned by lawyers and translators where pilgrims can go for legal advice if they object to treatment they get from local businesses.

 "Over the years, Rome has earned itself a reputation as a city where people try to rip you off," said hotelier Andrea Spalletti.
 "We are gradually redeeming ourselves though.
-Maybe people finally understand that we can't go on like this
+Maybe people finally understand that we can't go on like this." ($1 = 0.9457 euros)

 (Additional reporting by Antonella Cinelli; Editing by Crispian Balmer/Jeremy Gaunt)